Written by Aaron R. Winston

 Unlike traditional car insurance, PIPs are comprehensive insurance policies to ensure you get all the treatment you need.
 However, like all insurance, there might yet be some restrictions regarding specific treatment options.

-When these treatment options come across an insurance company’s desk, they will look for any excuse to avoid covering them and leave you to be the pay.
+When these treatment options come across an insurance company’s desk, they will look for any excuse to avoid covering them and leave you to be the one to pay.

 PIP insurance is not available worldwide or even nationwide, as only 12 states require PIP insurance.
 They commonly are referred to as “no-fault states.”

 Another eight states plus Washington D.C. make PIP an optional insurance policy, leaving 30 states where PIP insurance is not an option.
 As a result, PIPs will not always be able to cover the costs of even some of the more respected medical treatments.